SkeptiCamp NYC 2024 - Share the Apple of Knowledge December 7th, 2024

 • Every regional SkeptiCamp has its own, distinct logo, which usually contains a flame modeled after the BarCamp logo's flame.
 The "Big Apple" SkeptiCamp logo for New York City was designed by its lead organizer, Mitchell Scott Lampert.
 This was his very first graphic design project that didn't totally suck!
 Although he tends to suck at graphic design, in general, he continues to sometimes accidentally get one or two things right, in some of his other such work.

-• SkeptiCamp was founded in 2009 by a fellow named Reed Esau, who saw the value of converting the BarCamp model of technology "unconferences" for the skeptic movement.
+• SkeptiCamp, in general, was founded in 2009 by a fellow named Reed Esau, who saw the value of converting the BarCamp model of technology "unconferences" for the skeptic movement.
 The first one took place in Denver, Colorado; and was attended by over 30 people.

 • Reed Esau was rewarded a Citizen's Skepticism trophy from the former James Randi Educational Foundation, for founding the event.